protontypes/open-sustainable-technology/README.md

 - [The Community Emissions Data System](https://github.com/JGCRI/CEDS) - Produces consistent estimates of global air emissions species over the industrial era (1750 - present).
 - [national-climate-plans](https://github.com/openclimatedata/national-climate-plans) - Intended Nationally Determined Contributions as provided in the UNFCCC registries, containing only the main document and using the English version if multiple are available.
 - [PyChEmiss](https://github.com/quishqa/PyChEmiss) - PyChEmiss is a Python script to create the wrfchemi file from local emissions needed to run WRF-Chem model.
-- [co2-data](https://github.com/owid/co2-data) - Data on CO2 and greenhouse gas emissions by Our World in Data
+- [co2-data](https://github.com/owid/co2-data) - Data on CO2 and greenhouse gas emissions by Our World in Data.
 - [X-STILT](https://github.com/uataq/X-STILT) - An atmospheric transport model that deals with vertically integrated column CO2 and potentially other trace gases.
 - [stilt](https://github.com/uataq/stilt) - An open source lagrangian particle dispersion model which is widely used to simulate the transport of pollution and greenhouse gases through the atmosphere.